plausible/docs/docs/script-extensions.md

 Additionally, the manual script extension allows you to provide a special option named `u` with your events.
 This allows you to specify the URL of the page and can be used to specify custom locations.

-It is especially helpful to redact and aggregate multiple pages whose URLs contain identifiers that are specific to users.
+It's especially helpful to redact and aggregate multiple pages whose URLs contain identifiers that are specific to users.
 [Learn more about specifying custom URLs in your events](custom-locations.md).

 ### Track custom query parameters for complete page URLs